EWC Logo

 Based on real examples, they illustrate common challenges and pitfalls that can lead to a fitness to practise hearing.
 By highlighting these scenarios, we aim to offer valuable learning points to help you uphold the highest standards in your profession and safeguard your registration.

-In this case study, we look at an example of where a registrant was prohibited following a proven case of unacceptable professional conduct in relation to falsification of learners’ work.
+In this case study, we look at an example of where a registrant was prohibited following a proven case of unacceptable professional conduct in relation to their inappropriate behaviour towards learners.

 Summary of the case

 The EWC received a referral from an employer following the dismissal of a registered member of staff.
-The registrant was dismissed because they had falsified learners work by completing it themselves.
-They had also uploaded the work as evidence in the qualification process.
+The registrant was dismissed because it came to light they had been speaking to, and about, learners in an inappropriate manner.

-After hearing all evidence, the Fitness to Practise Committee was asked to decide whether or not the following allegations were proven, that the registrant:
+During this hearing, the Fitness to Practise Committee was asked to consider whether the following allegations were proven, that the registrant:

 Having considered the Fitness to Practise Disciplinary Procedures and Rules and advice from an independent legal adviser, the Committee was satisfied that the hearing could proceed in the registrant’s absence.